 Intellectual Property Rights (IPR) and confidentiality of the ECQB

 The ECQB is made available only to the NCAs and only for the purpose of TK examinations.
 It is not publicly available.
 The ECQB is an asset of great significance for aviation safety.
 It is also subject to IPR protection.
 It is therefore of key importance to protect the question bank from misuse and leakage.
 All organisations and persons involved in the process must ensure that the question bank is kept confidential and that the intellectual property rights of its owners are respected.
 All violations brought to the attention of EASA or the Member States will be investigated and enforcement measures may be applied.

-If you wish to report a violation of confidentiality and IPR, please use the form provided under 'DOWNLOADS' below.
+If you wish to report a violation of confidentiality and IPR, please use the form for reporting violation of confidentiality and IPR.